litwr2/ip-set-difference/README.md

 Use **make** to build the programs and **make test** for testing them.

-Input data has the format like:
+Input data have the format like:
 ```
 192.168.2.1 - 192.168.128.255
 10.1.1.5 - 10.1.2.128